Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

 The cast is easily the best and most enjoyable aspect of It: Chapter Two.
 For this being his introduction to the horror film genre, Bill Hader is ridiculously great.
 He’s funny, sincere, and inappropriate –a genuine and unfiltered motor mouth that basically annoys his way into your heart.
 James McAvoy brings this panicked intensity to the role of Bill, Jessica Chastain seems to be floundering in her poor life choices as Bev, and Kevin Ransone nearly steals every scene he has thanks to his neurotic behavior and outrageous interactions with everyone and everything around him.

 The terror manifestations and their execution are hair-raising and mind-bending in It: Chapter Two.
 The camera caters to what movement would best discombobulate the audience like Bill entering the funhouse, Bev in the bathroom stall, and Ben in the clubhouse.
-These sequences are creepy, reality warping, and intriguing but they still fail to scare you.
-It’s a stripped down version of what Inception was aiming for while being much more grounded in comparison.
-Questioning whether or not something is real in It: Chapter Two also factors in to the film’s ability to shatter expectations.
+These sequences are creepy, reality-warping, and intriguing but they still fail to scare you.
+It’s a stripped-down version of what Inception was aiming for while being much more grounded in comparison.
+Questioning whether or not something is real in It: Chapter Two also factors into the film’s ability to shatter expectations.

 Many reviews are stating that It: Chapter Two feels clunky and that it’s as if director Andy Muschietti tried to cram an entire miniseries into a 169-minute film.
 It’s difficult to argue those points.
 There is a lot of dialogue to sit through, a ton of setup that doesn’t play out until later, and a general anxiety that is more focused on what could be there rather than what is or isn’t but It: Chapter Two never feels boring.
-The film’s inclusion of a Native American/astrological fused origin of a shape-shifting cosmic evil with the ability to manipulate reality and be invisible to adults is odd, unique, and teeters on the brink of absurd.
+The film’s inclusion of a Native American/astrological fused origin of a shape-shifting cosmic evil with the ability to manipulate reality and be invisible to adults is odd, unique, and teeters on the brink of absurdity.
 Chapter Two isn’t as enjoyable as the 2017 film, but it’s also quite different in comparison.
 The young and adult ensemble casts have such palpable chemistry with one another and Bill Skarsgard injects a vigorous jolt to the beating black heart of a maniacal clown.

 This is an unusual film to process since it doesn’t really deliver on scares, but it also gives life to the weirdest parts of the source material, which deserves some sort of recognition.
 It: Chapter Two is a cryptic head-scratcher of a second half and it’s likely to be completely off-putting to casual moviegoers.
 For those willing to stick with the Losers until the bitter end, It: Chapter Two is incredibly bold, overwhelmingly bloody, and an undeniably bonkers slice of cosmic pie.